usnistgov/ARIAC/docs/tutorials/tutorial_4.rst

     import rclpy
     from rclpy.node import Node
+    from rclpy.qos import qos_profile_sensor_data
     from rclpy.parameter import Parameter
+    from geometry_msgs.msg import Pose
     from ariac_msgs.msg import (
         CompetitionState as CompetitionStateMsg,
+        BreakBeamStatus as BreakBeamStatusMsg,
+        AdvancedLogicalCameraImage as AdvancedLogicalCameraImageMsg,
         Part as PartMsg,
+        PartPose as PartPoseMsg,
         Order as OrderMsg,
         AssemblyPart as AssemblyPartMsg,
         AssemblyTask as AssemblyTaskMsg,